Showing posts with label Ruckinge. Show all posts

 Cross the bridge on the lane over the Royal Military Canal.
 It is now just a simple matter of turning right to follow the canal path back to Hamstreet.
 When you reach Hamstreet Bridge around a mile and a half later, turn right, and follow the road past the garden centre (including coffee shop) back into the village.
 Just after passing Mountain Farm on your right, there is a footpath on your left, which runs parallel to the road behind the hedge as you enter the village – a quiet alternative across a field and Pound Leas recreation ground to the car park in The Street, beyond which you will pass the Victorian 'Church of the Good Shepherd' (former chapel).

-Orlestone Loop (2 miles)
+Orlestone Loop (2 miles) mixed terrain paths

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, pass through the swing-gate and continue straight ahead.
 Heading north along the left-hand edge of the field, you will soon reach the railway embankment, climb this and cross the line carefully.
 This Ashford to Hastings line is one of only two remaining diesel lines in the provincial South-East.

-You will soon reach a crossroads of footpaths.
+You will soon reach a CROSSROADS OF FOOTPATHS.
 Turn sharp left at the post to take the path which is slightly diagonal across the field to reach the lane.
 Our walk continues straight across, but those wishing to explore the church can detour left at this point.
 This hamlet, centred around St Mary’s church was once the centre of population.
 When the flat-lands of Romney Marsh were drained, the population decamped to the more southerly location of Hamstreet, then known merely as ‘Ham’.
 It was the coming of the railway in 1851 that ultimately led to the growth of this village.

-Capel Road Loop (4 miles)
+Capel Road Loop (4 miles) mostly unsurfaced paths

-Follow the route of the ‘Orlestone Loop’ on the first leaflet as far as the crossroads of footpaths just after passing behind Orlestone Church.
+Follow the route of the ‘Orlestone Loop’ on the first leaflet as far as the CROSSROADS OF FOOTPATHS just after passing behind Orlestone Church.
 For this route, continue straight ahead, briefly passing through woodland and emerging into a large field.
 The path soon bears diagonally right across the field out to Capel Road where you turn right.
-If you are unable to cross the field, continue ahead and slightly left past the two trees in the middle of the field and look for the hole in the hedge to emerge onto the road and turn right to walk along it.
+(If you are unable to cross the field, continue ahead and slightly left past the two trees in the middle of the field and look for the hole in the hedge to emerge onto the road and turn right to walk along it.)

 Walk along the road until you see a small public footpath on your right (note this is around 300 yards beyond the wide entrance to the woods).
 This path leads into Packing Wood, which was estranged from the rest of Hamstreet Woods when the bypass sliced through the middle in 1994.

-Route to Orlestone Forest (1½ miles each way)
+Route to Orlestone Forest (1½ miles each way) mostly unsurfaced bridleway

 Continue up through the woods and then diagonally left across an open field to the northwest corner.
 Another short wooded section will bring you out to Malthouse Lane.
 Turn right along the lane and several hundred yards later turn left into the gravel entrance to Faggs Wood.
 There is a picnic area here, and if you continue to the end of the gravel track you will find a path into the woodlands.
 Feel free to explore the reserve and return to Hamstreet the way you came.